vrandall66/front-end-submissions-public/1803/mod-2/weathrly/marika-arram.md

   * Refactor the hourlyCard and the dayCard into a single component that leverages conditional rendering
   * In App.test.js, that first test implies that you'll be checking all 3 pieces of state, but only checks one.
 Be detailed and verbose when testing :)
   * In App.test.js, nice job testing the conditional rendering
-  * *Testing is incomplete; if a passing score is desired, please complete by 11:59pm on Friday*

 ## Specification Adherence

-Score: failing - pending implementation of autocomplete

-4 - The application meets all of the requirements listed above and implements one or more of the extensions.
+_4 - The application meets all of the requirements listed above and implements one or more of the extensions._

-3 - The application consists of one page with all of the major functionality being provided by React.
+_3 - The application consists of one page with all of the major functionality being provided by React.
 No approach was taken that is counter to the spirit of the project and its learning goals.
-There are no features missing from above that make the application feel incomplete or hard to use.
+There are no features missing from above that make the application feel incomplete or hard to use._

-2 - The application is in a usable state, but is missing 1 or more of the features outline in the specification above.
+*2 - The application is in a usable state, but is missing 1 or more of the features outline in the specification above.*

-1 - The application is missing 3 or more smaller features or 1 major feature essential to having a complete application.
+_1 - The application is missing 3 or more smaller features or 1 major feature essential to having a complete application._

-0 - The application is unusable.
+_0 - The application is unusable._

 ## User Interface

-4 - The application is pleasant, logical, and easy to use.
+_4 - The application is pleasant, logical, and easy to use.
 The application is fully responsive, and has clearly had special consideration around usability on devices.
-There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.
+There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer._

-3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-The application less than 3 aXe-core violations
+*3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+The application less than 3 aXe-core violations*

-2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
+_2 - The application shows effort in the interface, but the result is not effective.
+The evaluator has some difficulty using the application when reviewing the features in the user stories._

-1 - The application is confusing or difficult to use.
+_1 - The application is confusing or difficult to use._

 ## HTML Style